 Is my client’s unemployment compensation taxable?

-Yes, your client’s unemployment income will be taxed at the federal level and probably at the state level if their total income is more than the minimum required file.
+Yes, your client’s unemployment income will be taxed at the federal level and probably at the state level if their total income is more than the minimum required to file.
 It’s important to note that taxable benefits for tax year 2020 include any special unemployment compensation authorized under the CARES Act or under the second stimulus package bill.